Topological Graph Neural Networks: : A Topological Graph Layer

-To prove the expressivity of our method, we will show that \begin{inparaenum}[(i)] \item \method can distinguish all the graphs WL[$1$] can distinguish, and \item that there are graphs that WL[$1$] cannot distinguish but \method can. \end{inparaenum} The higher expressivity of \method does not necessarily imply that our approach will perform generally better.
-In fact, WL[$1$] and, by extension, GNNs, are capable of identifying \emph{almost all} non-isomorphic graphs~\citep{Babai80}.
-However, the difference in expressivity implies that \method can capture features that cannot be captured by GNNs, which can improve predictive performance if those features cannot be obtained otherwise.
-Since persistent homology is an isomorphism invariant, we first show that we distinguish the same graphs that WL[$1$] distinguishes.
-We do this by showing the existence of an injective filtration function~$f$, thus ensuring differentiability according to \autoref{thm:Differentiability}. \begin{theorem} Persistent homology is \emph{at least} as expressive as WL[$1$], i.e.\ if the WL[$1$] label sequences for two graphs $G$ and $G'$ diverge, there exists an injective filtration~$f$ such that the corresponding $0$-dimensional persistence diagrams $\diagram_0$ and $\diagram'_0$ are not equal. \end{theorem} \begin{proof}[Proof sketch] We first assume the existence of a sequence of WL[$1$] labels and show how to construct a filtration function~$f$ from this.
+}, thus ensuring differentiability according to \autoref{thm:Differentiability}. \begin{theorem} Persistent homology is \emph{at least} as expressive as WL[$1$], i.e.\ if the WL[$1$] label sequences for two graphs $G$ and $G'$ diverge, there exists an injective filtration~$f$ such that the corresponding $0$-dimensional persistence diagrams $\diagram_0$ and $\diagram'_0$ are not equal. \end{theorem} \begin{proof}[Proof sketch] We first assume the existence of a sequence of WL[$1$] labels and show how to construct a filtration function~$f$ from this.
 While~$f$ will result in persistence diagrams that are different, thus serving to distinguish $G$ and $G'$, it does not necessarily satisfy injectivity.
 We therefore show that there is an injective function $\tilde{f}$ that is arbitrarily close to~$f$ and whose corresponding persistence diagrams $\widetilde{\diagram_0}$, $\widetilde{\diagram_0'}$ do \emph{not} coincide.
 Please refer to \autoref{sec:Proofs} for the detailed version of the proof. \end{proof} The preceding theorem proves the \emph{existence} of such a filtration function.
-Due to the capability of GNNs to approximate the Weisfeiler--Lehman test~\cite{xu2018how} and the link between graph isomorphism testing and universal function approximation capabilities~\citep[Theorem~4]{Chen19}, we can deduce that they are also able to approximate~$f$ and~$\tilde{f}$, respectively.
+Due to the capability of GNNs to approximate the Weisfeiler--Lehman test~\citep{xu2018how} and the link between graph isomorphism testing and universal function approximation capabilities~\citep[Theorem~4]{Chen19}, we can deduce that they are also able to approximate~$f$ and~$\tilde{f}$, respectively.
 Yet, this does \emph{not} mean that we always end up learning~$f$ or~$\tilde{f}$.
-This result merely demonstrates that our layer can theoretically perform \emph{at least as well as} WL[$1$].
+This result merely demonstrates that our layer can theoretically perform \emph{at least as well as} WL[$1$] when it comes to distinguishing non-isomorphic graphs; this does not generally translate into better predictive performance, though.
 In practice, \method may learn other filtration functions; injective filtrations based on WL[$1$] are not necessarily optimal for a specific task~(we depict some of the learnt filtrations in \autoref{sec:Filtrations}).